Azelaic Acid vs. Retinoids: What's the Difference? | Apostrophe

 Although azelaic acid may cause some irritation when first incorporated into your routine, particularly if you have a sensitive skin type, it’s generally considered a mild ingredient with similar efficacy to potentially harsher alternatives, such as benzoyl peroxide.
 In fact, this skincare product is mild enough that pregnant or breastfeeding women can continue to use it.

 Azelaic acid can be purchased over the counter, but stronger doses of the skincare ingredient will require a prescription from a doctor.
 The highest concentration found in azelaic acid products is usually 10% over-the-counter, while prescription options can contain up to 20%, which can help you see results faster.
-Depending on the plan your dermatologist recommends, azelaic acid may be applied up to two times per day.
+Depending on the plan your dermatology provider recommends, azelaic acid may be applied up to two times per day.

 In a nutshell – Azelaic acid is like a skincare Swiss army knife.
 Treating a variety of skin conditions—including acne, rosacea, hyperpigmentation, and melasma—Azelaic Acid can be used daily with minimal risk of irritation.
 The main benefits azelaic acid boasts are its anti-inflammatory, antimicrobial, and pigment-lightening properties.